imclab/RSSGen/README.md

 	}

 Adjust the parameters as you see fit.
 Mind you `Host` is only for aesthetics in the feed to identify what system the feed was generated on. `FeedPath` should be the directory publicly visible to the Google Reader service.

+You must have an account with trakt.tv to use this program.
+Your trakt.tv api key can be found at: [http://trakt.tv/settings/api](http://trakt.tv/settings/api)